anirbanbasu/dqa/README.md

 The approximate workflow for DQA can be summarised as follows.
 ![Workflow](./diagrams/workflow.svg)

 The DQA workflow uses a [self-discover](https://arxiv.org/abs/2402.03620) "agent" to produce a reasoning structure but not answer the question.
-Similar to the tutorial [^1], the DQA workflow performs query decomposition with respect to the reasoning structure to ensure that complex queries are not directly sent to the LLM to see how it responds.
+Similar to the tutorial [^1], the DQA workflow performs query decomposition with respect to the reasoning structure to ensure that complex queries are not directly sent to the LLM.
 Instead, sub-questions (i.e., decompositions of the complex query) that help answer the complex query are sent.
-The workflow further optimises the sub-questions through a query refinement step, which loops if necessary.
+The workflow further optimises the sub-questions through a query refinement step, which loops if necessary, for a maximum number of allowed iterations.

-Once the refined sub-questions are satisfactory, each such sub-question is sent to an instance of a [ReAct](https://arxiv.org/abs/2210.03629) "agent", also implemented as a workflow.
-Each ReAct workflow loops as necessary in order to answer the question given to it.
+Once the refined sub-questions are satisfactory, the sub-questions are answered sequentially by separate instances of a [ReAct](https://arxiv.org/abs/2210.03629) "agent", also implemented as a workflow.
+ReAct workflows have the responses from previous ReAct workflows as contextual information.

-When all ReAct workflows have finished, the final step for answer generation collects the answers from the ReAct workflows and asks the LLM to generate a consolidated answer citing sources where relevant.
+When all ReAct workflows have finished, the final step for answer generation collects the responses from the ReAct workflows and asks the LLM to generate a consolidated answer citing sources where relevant, in accordance with the initially generated reasoning structure.

-Note that a ReAct workflow can generate the answer to a relatively complex query by breaking it down.
-The purpose of breaking down the question in the main workflow before invoking the ReAct workflows is to find answers to sub-questions in parallel.
-This is based on the assumption that the sub-questions are independent: answering one does not depend on the answer of another.
-However, this assumption may not always hold true due to the response from the LLM.
-Hence, the main workflow may create unnecessary ReAct workflows!

 ### Response to the initial difficult question
 Recalling the litmus test question (i.e., _Which David Fincher film that stars Edward Norton does not star Brad Pitt?_), the response from DQA with `gpt-4o-mini` is correct, as in the answer is _none_, but the response is long-winded.